The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up stray stones and bark chips.

 Wolf-Garten Multi-Change Longspan Rake

-This 50cm-wide metal rake by Wolf-Garten is intended for use on lawns, and is a good rake for grass.
-It has an impressive 60 tines, which are set closely together to comb the grass for unwanted material, and can also be used for tougher jobs like levelling your lawn.
+This 50cm-wide metal rake by Wolf-Garten is intended for use on lawns, and is one of the best garden rakes for grass.
+It has lots of small tines set closely together to comb the grass for unwanted material, and can also be used for tougher jobs like levelling your lawn.
 At just over a kilo in weight, it’s also an excellent lightweight option, if you don’t want a rake that’s too heavy.

 Sneeboer Garden Rake